 \section{Conclusion}

-We study the learning-to-rank (LTR) problem with tabular data under an abundance of unlabeled data, but with scarcity of labeled data---a very common scenario in real-world practical LTR systems.
+We study the learning-to-rank (LTR) problem with tabular data under a scarcity of labeled data---a common scenario in real-world practical LTR systems.
 Prior works on supervised learning with tabular data have shown that GBDTs outperform deep learning (DL) models, especially on datasets with outliers.
-In this paper, we find that in the label-scarce setting, one can use DL pretraining methods, which can exploit available unlabeled data, to obtain new state-of-the art performance.
-Through experiments with public LTR datasets and a real-world large-scale online shopping dataset, we showed that pretraining allows DL rankers to outperform GBDT rankers, especially on outlier data.
-Finally, we provided empirically justified guidelines for pretraining on LTR datasets, including a new and faster LTR-specific pretraining method; SimCLR-Rank.
-There are still several open questions around pretraining for tabular and LTR data.
-For example, it is still an open question whether we can achieve knowledge transfer across different tabular datasets, as it is commonly done in image and text domains.
-It will also be useful to investigate if there are other LTR-specific pretraining methods which can further improve the ranking performance.
+In this paper, we find that in the label-scarce setting, DL pretraining methods can exploit available unlabeled data to obtain new state-of-the art performance.
+Through experiments with public LTR datasets and a real-world large-scale online shopping dataset, we show that pretraining allows DL rankers to outperform GBDT rankers, especially on outlier data.
+Finally, we provide guidelines for pretraining on LTR datasets.
+There remain several open questions around pretraining for tabular and LTR data.
+It is still unknown whether we can achieve knowledge transfer across different tabular datasets, as is commonly done in image and text domains.
+It will also be useful to investigate LTR-specific pretraining methods which can further improve the ranking performance.